1. Preface

 (2) Low magnification control

-The low magnification quality shall meet the requirement that the center segregation class C ≤ 1.0, class A and class B are not allowed, and there are no internal cracks and shrinkage cavities.
+The low magnification quality must meet the requirement that the center segregation class C is less than or equal to 1.0, with classes A and B not permitted, and no internal cracks or shrinkage cavities present.

-For unqualified low magnification samples, steel grade shall be changed for this heat, and low magnification samples shall be taken for the previous and subsequent heat.
+In the case of low magnification samples that do not meet the requirements, the steel grade must be changed for the current heat.
+Additionally, low magnification samples shall be taken for the previous and subsequent heats.

 3. Mechanical properties under different quenching processes

-Different quenching processes are adopted for 1100MPa ultra-high strength construction machinery steel (Q100E for short), that is, the mechanical properties of Q100E test steel are tested and sampled under different quenching temperatures and furnace time.
+Various quenching processes are utilized for 1100MPa ultra-high strength construction machinery steel, commonly known as Q100E.
+The mechanical properties of Q100E test steel are evaluated and sampled at different quenching temperatures and furnace times.

-See Table 2 for the mechanical properties (yield strength, tensile strength and – 40 ℃ impact absorption energy) under different quenching processes.
+Table 2 shows the mechanical properties, including yield strength, tensile strength, and -40℃ impact absorption energy, obtained through different quenching processes.

 Table 2 mechanical properties of Q100E test steel under different quenching processes